 Our ability to operate successfully depends on the protection provided to us under the First Amendment to the U.S. Constitution.
 From time to time, private advocacy groups have sought to target our nightclubs by petitioning for non-renewal of certain of our permits and licenses.
-Furthermore, private advocacy groups which have influences on certain financial institutions have managed to sway these financial institutions into not doing business with us.
+Furthermore, private advocacy groups, which have influence on certain financial institutions, have swayed these institutions to not do business with us.
 In addition to possibly limiting our operations and financing options, negative publicity campaigns, lawsuits and boycotts could negatively affect our businesses and cause additional financial harm by discouraging investors from investing in our securities or requiring that we incur significant expenditures to defend our business.